 A full description with title and price.

 Unfortunately, some products are going to do better with PPC than others.
 And the return just might not be there for smaller niche products.
-Consider how much you're willing to spend on PPC and try organic methods if it just isn’t working.
+Each product detail needs to be ironed out prior to your campaign.
+Consider how much you're willing to spend on Amazon PPC and try organic methods if it just isn't working.

-You’re never going to know your ROI accurately if you don't calculate your ACoS prior.
+You're never going to know your ROI accurately if you don't calculate your ACoS (advertising cost of sales) prior.
 And you should take into consideration both the cost it will take you to break even as well as your target ACoS.
-Here’s a breakdown:

 ACoS = Total Amazon ad spending / Total generating revenue